News

 A man in a teal polo and an older man in a cowboy hat and flannel shirt stand together next to a saddled white horse in a fenced, sun-dappled yard.

-Care with Dignity and Kindness: Luis Cordero ’22 on the Power of Community for an Aging Population
+Care With Dignity and Kindness: Luis Cordero ’22 on the Power of Community for an Aging Population

 Discover how Âé¶¹ÊÓÆµ¹ÙÍø alum and Watson Fellow Luis Cordero ’22 is reimagining elderly care through community-based neurodegenerative disease support.
 From studying "Dementia Villages" in the Netherlands to public health initiatives in Chicago, Cordero explores intergenerational exchange and dignity-first care, exemplifying the Âé¶¹ÊÓÆµ¹ÙÍø mission of leadership and service.